Literals

 The following formats are specified for string:

-Interval Literals
+Interval literals

 Interval literals describe an interval of time and are very useful for datetime arithmetic.